 Your character has to get things together.
-Even though the character had to face a setback, he or she got back up on feet.
-And is preparing for a second come back.
+Even though the character had to face a setback, he or she got back up on his feet.
+And is preparing for a second comeback.

 In your story, there has to be a sense of a shortage of time.
 Before the main character loses everything, even the last chance to achieve the goal; get your hero very quickly to the finish line of the story.

-Your reader will be emotional here as they are so much emotionally invested in your character.
+Your reader will be emotional here as they are so emotionally invested in your character.

 Step 10 – Climax

 Your main character has to reach his or her destination to reach the goal in this step.
 The pace of the story has to stop completely.
-As this is the magical part of your story.
+This is the magical part of your story.